vippsas/vipps-ecom-api/vipps-ecom-api.md

 robust integration.

-We strongly recommend using "reserve capture", and not "direct capture", so it is possible to cancel a payment
+We strongly recommend using "reserve capture", and not "direct capture", so it is possible to cancel a payment without making a refund.

 * Make sure you poll [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/getPaymentDetailsUsingGET),